Qampi/HTML-CSS/README.md

 EVENT OBJECT:
                 CREATING & REMOVING EVENTS DYNAMICALLY:
                  1. CREATING ELEMENTS DYNAMICALLY:
-Refers to the creation of HTML element using Javascript, elements that can be addded to the DOM.
+Refers to the creation of new HTML element using Javascript, elements that can be addded to the DOM.
                    STEPS TO CREATE ELEMENTS
 .create elements
 .Set attributes/ content